Press Release: New Divest Oregon Campaign Pushes State Treasury to Lead on Climate

 “I don’t need to work on Wall Street to know that the fossil-fuel sector has a limited lifespan.
 When it comes to my money, I want Oregon to make prudent, long-term financial decisions that support the environment and all children’s futures.
 Divesting from risky fossil fuels and reinvesting in promising, clean energy opportunities would be a great start.”

 Always volatile, coal and oil markets have become riskier as environmental regulations tighten worldwide, including in China, the U.S., and the European Union.
-More than
+More than 80 percent

 of all new electricity capacity added last year was renewable, according to the International Renewable Energy Agency, demonstrating the world’s preference for clean fuels over dirty ones.
+Exxon shares have dropped by more than 25% in three years, and the company was removed from the Standard & Poor’s 500 Index.

 “The physical impacts of climate change on the value of investments together with the changes implied by the energy transition that is already underway present a major risk for beneficiaries of public pensions, including in Oregon,” said Christopher Abbruzzese, Chief Investment Officer for Rain Capital Management in Portland.